orchidsoftware/orchid.software/source/en/docs/alert.md

 section: main
 ---

-Notifications are a great way to let your users know what 's going on in your app.
-For example, they can alert the user when a long process is complete, or a new message arrives.
-In this section, we 'll show you how to use them in your app.
+Notifications are a great way to let your users know what's going on in your app.
+For example, they can alert the user when a long process is complete or a new message arrives.
+In this section, we'll show you how to use them in your app.

 ## Flash messages

-Flash notification is a one-time message that will be deleted upon next access.
+Flash notification is a one-time message that will be deleted upon the next access.
 Notifications are designed to inform about the event that occurred directly, for example, a message about saving data.

 ORCHID has a convenient call and display notifications over one-time flash-data.